wm-research/ViSE/README.md

 ## Citation
-If you find Genesis is useful in your research or applications, please consider giving us a star 🌟 and citing it by the following BibTeX entry.
+If you find ViSE is useful in your research or applications, please consider giving us a star 🌟 and citing it by the following BibTeX entry.

 ```bibtex
 @article{ViSE2025,